-temporal windows of frames at each layer, to allow gaps between the frames.
+Our approach is, rather than splicing together contiguous temporal windows of frames at each layer, to allow gaps between the frames.
 In fact, in the hidden layers of the network, we generally splice no more than two frames.
 For instance, the notation $\{-7,2\}$ means we splice together the input at the current frame minus 7 and the current frame plus 2.
 Figure 1 shows this pictorially.

 Empirically we found that what seems to work best is to splice together increasingly wide context as we go to higher layers of the network.
 The configuration in Figure 1, which is fairly typical, splices together frames t-2 through t+2 at the input layer (which we could write as context $\{-2,-1,0,1,2\}$ or more compactly as [-2,2]); and then at three hidden layers we splice frames at offsets $\{-1,2\},\{-3,3\}$ and $\{-7,2\}$.
 Table 1 tabulates these contexts (on the right), and compares with a hypothetical setup without sub-sampling.
 The fact that the differences between the offsets at the hidden layers were chosen to all be multiples of 3 is not a coincidence.
-We designed it this way in order to ensure that for each output frame, we need to evaluate the smallest possible number of hidden layers.
+We designed it this way in order to ensure that for each output frame, we need to evaluate a small number of hidden layer activations.
 The frames in red in Figure 1 are the ones we need to evaluate.